 The irony is, we work smart and timely only when it is too late!

 Last but not the least, we learn to put ourselves first.
 In a society where your parents are constantly in the anxiety of “Log kya kahenge (What will others say?)”, we are never really taught to put ourselves first.

 For the first 10-15 years of our lives, we more or less do what is expected of us or what we are told to do.
 In a way, we never truly learn to live on our own.

 So inherently, it becomes hard for us to put ourselves first.
 We are so busy doing what the people tell us to do or being there for others, we forget to be there for ourselves.

 At the end of the day, it is ourselves that counts.
 Only our one true self will be there for us.
 As soon as we realize this, we start caring for ourselves.

 No matter what people will say, embrace yourself for who you are.
 Let go of the toxicity because life is much more than negative thoughts.
 The negativity only hinders our personal growth at the end of the day.

 Put yourself first.
 Do whatever you want to do and don’t let others bring you down.
-Self care and intellectual enrichment matters!
+Self-care and intellectual enrichment matter!